Collector3/ConicalOne/README.md

 ![Conical adapter rendering](conical_one.png)

 A conical adapter for the i3 MK2's filament arms.
+This lets MK2 users mount spools with asymmetric sides, or spools with odd inner core diameters (compatible with spools with a ~> 38mm inner core diameter).

+# Materials needed

+3D printer, filament.

+### Optional

+6x 608 skateboard bearings (3 for each holder).
+[Bones Reds](https://www.amazon.com/Bones-Bearings-Reds/dp/B003U7TQ5U) have been tested with this adapter and work reasonably well.

+# Printing

 Use ConicalPlatedForPrinting.stl to 3D print.
-Compatible with spools (including asymmetric spools) that have a > 38mm inner core diameter.
+The individual objects are available as well.

 Add quality 608 bearings for smooth feeding.
-[Bones Reds](https://www.amazon.com/Bones-Bearings-Reds/dp/B003U7TQ5U) have been tested with this adapter and work reasonably well.

-When mounting a spool, the arms might snag slightly on the sides if its spaced too tightly, so give it a slight spin to test and adjust as needed.
+When mounting a spool, the arms might snag slightly on the sides if the arms spaced too tightly.
+Post installation, give it a slight spin to test and adjust as needed with the spool mounted.